Meditation

 "He said this and that".
 "She was so arrogant".
 "They did this to me".

-Meditation can bring that shift in your memory—to let go of the trivial and to recognize your infinite nature.
+Meditation can bring about a shift in your memory, allowing you to let go of the trivial and recognize your infinite nature.

 Let go of thoughts and desires

-You meditate and calm your mind and then go on with other activities.
-It's not easy to keep yourself undisturbed but it'll happen as you keep doing the practices regularly.
+You meditate and calm your mind, then go on with other activities.
+It's not easy to keep yourself undisturbed, but it'll happen as you keep doing the practices regularly.
 Then it'll become easy.
-Let go of all the effort to stop thoughts, or concentrate, or contemplate.
+Let go of all the effort to stop thoughts, concentrate, or contemplate.

 Transcend your thoughts with meditation

-Meditation is letting go of anger and events of the past, and all the planning for the future.
+Meditation is letting go of anger, past events, and all the planning for the future.
 Meditation is accepting this moment and living every moment with total depth and presence.

 Just this understanding and a few days of continuous meditation practice can change the quality of your life.